 Correlational research defines the possibility of a relation existing between two variables.
 It identifies a relationship to define patterns and trends between two or more study variables.

-Example: Cross-sectional studies and cross-section analysis
+Example: Cross-sectional studies and cross-sectional analysis

 Experimental Research